 To be accepted to a nursing Ph.D. program, candidates must have an RN license and a suitable Graduate Record Examination (GRE) score.
 They typically submit their college transcripts along with a letter of recommendation and an essay.
 Most nursing Ph.D. programs require the equivalent of three to five years of full-time study.

 Nurses who wish to pursue various leadership roles in the profession will gain a broad range of skills and experience by graduating from a DNP program.
 The curriculum of a DNP program prepares nurse leaders for roles and duties that are beyond those for which RNs usually train.

 The AACN explains that the DNP degree is becoming the standard education requirement to qualify for many specialty APRN positions.
 The majority of nursing schools that offer APRN programs now have post-master’s DNP programs.
-Areas, where DNP degree holders may pursue careers, include forensics, case management, military nursing, nursing administration, nursing informatics and genetics.
-They also work as entrepreneurs, public health policy makers, consultants and nursing department directors.
+Areas in which DNP degree holders may pursue careers include forensics, case management, military nursing, nursing administration, nursing informatics, and genetics.
+They also work as entrepreneurs, public health policymakers, consultants, and nursing department directors.

 Advancement Opportunities for Nurses with a DNP Degree

-The growing demand for NPs and other APRNs creates diverse nursing career paths for nurses looking to qualify for leadership roles in healthcare.
-The BLS forecasts that the number of jobs for NPs, nurse anesthetists and nurse-midwives will increase by 45% between 2019 and 2029, which is much faster than the projected average job growth for all occupations.
+The growing demand for NPs and other APRNs creates diverse nursing career paths for nurses looking to qualify for leadership roles in health care.
+The BLS forecasts that the number of jobs for NPs, nurse anesthetists and nurse midwives will increase by 45% between 2020 and 2030, which is much faster than the projected average job growth for all occupations.